What is the judicial measure to help manage the family budget?

 Decision of the judge

-The Juvenile Judge shall summon the recipient of benefits 8 days before the date of the hearing.
-He also advises the lawyer.
+The children's judge shall convene the beneficiary (who may be the beneficiary himself, his spouse or his partner) of the benefits 8 days before the date of the hearing.

 During the hearing, the judge hears the parents and brings to their attention the reasons for which the matter was referred to him.

-- A home support benefit does not appear to be sufficient to re-establish independent management of benefits
+• A home support benefit does not appear to be sufficient to re-establish independent management of benefits.

 If the judge so decides, the family benefits are paid (in whole or in part) to the delegate.

-It supports the role of parents to help them plan for the future.
+• Helps parents plan for the future.

 In the event of a significant disagreement, the children's judge can be entered by parents or delegate.